Discovery of Health Benefits of Chaga Tea for Cancer

 But obviously, this was not enough for Maslennikov.
 He had to check everything.
 Over a period of many years he had to observe and compare those who drank this homemade tea and those who did not.
 This meant giving the drink to those who had a tumour, and taking the responsibility of not treating them by other conventional means.
 It then had to be calculated at what temperature to brew the Chaga, either to boil or not boil, and the dosage – exactly how many glasses to drink without causing harm.
 Observations as to which tumours it affected and which it affected less also had to be made.”

-Solzhenitsyn went on to experience the healing effects of the fungus as well as thousands of other people.
+Solzhenitsyn went on to experience the healing effects of the mushroom as well as thousands of other people.
 Many of whom Sergey Maslennikov saved.

 It is worth reading his notebooks with records of the results of his treatments.
 There are frequent records of full recovery, however for a long time this method of treatment was not recognised.
 He had to see patients secretly.
 It was only in 1950, after many years of research and observation, Sergey contacted the Ministry of Health in Russia with his invention.
 Copyright was obtained in 1958, eight years later.